 3.9 The current weekly charges for garage rent for council residents is £10.70 per week.
-It is recommended that these charges are increased in 2022/23 to £11.10, an increase of 3.7% to ensure that there is a sufficient level of income to support the provision of garages within the HRA.
+It is recommended that these charges are increased in 2022/23 to £11.10, to ensure that there is a sufficient level of income to support the provision of garages within the HRA.